adloky/smalls/benoni-b-ss.md

 **12...c4!**

-It?s hard to believe, but all the tactics work out for Black!
+It's hard to believe, but all the tactics work out for Black!

 **13.Be2 c3!**